Our Mission Statement:

 As always, every day is packed full of activities from yoga, hiking, volleyball, and swimming, to art projects and movies. (note: subject to some variations).”

-Kamp is expected to max out at 30 kids this year (an increase from 2019 which counted 24 kids).
+Camp is expected to reach up to 40 – 50 kids. .
 A number of our families have 2, 3, even 4 kids to participate.
 Our staff give a weeks vacation to facilitate this program.
-Last year was an awesome surprise as we had all the meals covered and a number of tuitions.
-We hope that 2020 is equally supported.

 For $100 you can sponsor tuition for the week for a kamper.
 This is appreciated by those who have multiple children attending.

 Email Susan at CTkidskamp@gmail.com for more information or to send in a pledge.
 Monies can be sent in via check, venmo or zelle.

 What’s New for 2021?